Preferred-Potties/loocator/README.md

-# Loocater
+# loocator
-The "Loocater" app is a mobile application built in Flutter that helps users find and review public restrooms.
+The "loocator" app is a mobile application built in Flutter that helps users find and review public restrooms.
 Leveraging the power of Google Maps integration, the app provides a user-friendly interface to locate nearby restrooms, add new restroom locations, and leave reviews for existing restrooms.

 ## Features
 - Interactive Map: Utilize the intuitive map interface powered by Google Maps to discover nearby public restrooms.